rahulbats/azure-func-example/README.md

 # Azure Function Demo - Deployment Guide

-This repository contains an Azure Function application with infrastructure-as-code using Bicep templates and Oryx build configuration for automated deployment.
+This repository contains a **demo Azure Function application** that demonstrates how to read environment variables and print them via HTTP triggers.
+The environment variables are automatically injected using **Bicep Infrastructure-as-Code (IaC) templates**, and the entire deployment pipeline is fully automated using **GitHub Actions CI/CD** with Oryx build configuration.

+## Overview

+- **Function Behavior**: The Azure Function HTTP trigger reads environment variables (such as `FUNCTIONS_WORKER_RUNTIME`, `APPINSIGHTS_INSTRUMENTATIONKEY`, `AzureWebJobsStorage`, etc.) and outputs them in the HTTP response
+- **Infrastructure Automation**: All Azure resources (Storage, App Insights, App Service Plan, Function App) and app settings are defined in Bicep templates
+- **Deployment Automation**: GitHub Actions automatically deploys infrastructure and application code on every push to the main branch
+- **Zero-Touch Deployment**: No manual configuration needed—everything is automated via IaC and CI/CD

 ## Table of Contents